 Can Volunteers Do More Than One Thing?

-Absolutely.
-We have volunteers working with our dogs, assisting with special events, supporting our outreach programs, helping at our Treasure Tails store, and more.
-We encourage volunteers to help out in the programs that they are passionate about and best suit their skill set and availability.
-The Volunteer Coordinator will work with volunteers to ensure that the volunteer opportunity is a match.
+We encourage individuals to help out in the programs that they are passionate about and best suit their skill set and availability.
+The Volunteer Coordinator will work with you to ensure that the volunteer opportunity is a match.

-We ask volunteer candidates to review the volunteer section on our website and to follow the application instructions.
-Volunteer candidates are asked to complete an application form and return it to the GTHS, (Foster Volunteer candidates are asked to complete a Foster Application Form instead).
+Please review the Current volunteer openings and follow the application instructions.
+Volunteer candidates are asked to complete a Volunteer Application Form and Foster Volunteer candidates are asked to complete a Foster Application Form instead.

-Treasure Tails and Front Desk Volunteers will be asked to complete a criminal record check prior to Orientation and training, and Humane Education Volunteers will require a vulnerable sector police check.
-Transfer Volunteers will be asked to provide a copy of their clean driving license prior to Orientation.
+Some volunteers (for instance: Treasure Tails, Front Desk, Hospital Discharge Volunteers) will be asked to complete a criminal record police check prior to onsite training, and Humane Education Volunteers will require a vulnerable sector police check.
+Transfer Volunteers will be asked to provide a copy of their clean driving license.

 As part of our Orientation, new volunteers will learn about our organization, receive a tour of our Animal Centre and obtain useful information about being a GTHS Volunteer.